klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 Secondly generic RPMs **might not even work with the specific LUMI environment**.
 They may not fully support the SlingShot interconnect and hence run at reduced speed, or they may need particular kernel modules or daemons that are not present on the system or they may not work well with the resource manager on the system.
-We expect this to happen especially with packages that require specific MPI versions.
+This is expected to happen especially with packages that require specific MPI versions or implementations.
 Moreover, LUMI is a **multi-user system** so there is usually **no "one version fits all"**.
-And we need a **small system image as nodes are diskless** which means that RPMs need to be relocatable so that they can be installed elsewhere.
+And LUMI needs a **small system image as nodes are diskless** which means that RPMs need to be relocatable so that they can be installed elsewhere.

 Spack and EasyBuild are the two most popular HPC-specific software build and installation